THAILAND TRAVEL INFORMATION FROM ACCESS TRIPS

 ARRIVAL & DEPARTURE INFORMATION

-Pick-up & Drop-off information: We provide complimentary group airport pick-ups and drop-offs on the first and last day of the tour.
+We provide complimentary group airport pick-ups and drop-offs on the first and last day of the tour.
 We will be waiting for you with a sign saying ‘Access Trips’ as you exit customs at Bangkok’s airport.
-If you would like to be picked up from or dropped off to somewhere other than the airport, or on a different day, please email us to discuss.
+If you would like to be picked up from or dropped off to somewhere other than the airport, or on a different day, please contact us to discuss.

-Passports & Visas: All countries require a valid passport (with a minimum of 6 months validity).
+All countries require a valid passport (with a minimum of 6 months validity).
 Citizens of some countries will also require a visa.
-To learn more about visa and entry requirements for Thailand, please check out the US Department of State’s website:
+To learn more about visa and entry requirements for Thailand, please check out the US Department of State’s website: http://travel.state.gov/content/passports/english/country/thailand

 HEALTH AND SAFETY

-Health requirements: Please carefully review the health information section of the following webpage for up-to-date health information, including information on the quality of medical care, the availability of medications and the necessity for vaccinations in the destination country:http://travel.state.gov/travel/cis_pa_tw/cis/cis_1040.html.
-We strongly recommend that you visit a travel doctor before embarking on international travel.
-You are responsible for ensuring that you receive any necessary vaccinations before traveling on your trip with us.
+We strongly recommend that all of our guests visit a travel doctor before embarking on international travel.
+Please note that it is your responsibility to ensure that you receive any necessary vaccinations before traveling on your trip with us.
 If there is a chance that you may be pregnant during your trip, please discuss your travel plans with your doctor.

-Safety & Security: To maximize your safety during our tours you should exercise common sense and caution at all times.
+To maximize your safety during our tours you should exercise common sense and caution at all times.
 We recommend that you always stick to set travel arrangements, and avoid unknown areas.
-We also recommend that you wear minimal jewelry and that you keep valuable items safely stored.
-Always keep a copy of your passport, airline tickets, travelers checks and credit card numbers separate from where you keep the originals.
-For information on safety and security in Thailand, please review the safety and security section of the following webpage: http://travel.state.gov/travel/cis_pa_tw/cis/cis_1040.html.
+We also recommend that you wear minimal jewelry and that you keep valuable items (including cell phones) safely stored.
+Always keep a copy of your passport, airline tickets, and credit card numbers separate from where you keep the originals.

 Note: As a rule, do not drink tap water or use ice in Thailand, even in hotels.
 We strongly recommend drinking bottled water.
 We also strongly recommend avoiding eating unpeeled fruits and vegetables.